shanderson10/shanderson10/README.md

-👋🏾 Hi, I’m Shanika
+🖐🏾Hi, I’m Shanika
 👀 I’m interested in Data Analytics
-🌟 I’m currently learning Excel, SQL, Power BI, Tableau, and Python 🤗 I’m looking to collaborate on projects related to data visualization, machine learning and creating interactive tools for data-driven decision-making.
+🌟 I’m currently learning Excel, SQL, Power BI, Tableau, and Python 🤗 I’m looking to collaborate on projects related to data visualization, machine learning and creating interactive tools for data-driven decision-making
-🛜 How to reach me by Email, LinkedIn, and GitHub
+🛜 How to reach me: Email, LinkedIn, and GitHub
 😊 Fun fact: I have a passion for discovering, learning, and traveling

 <!---